© 2025 KUNR

 Ally Ibarra is a student, intern reporter at KUNR and a freshman majoring in Journalism at the University of Nevada, Reno.

-Autumn Novotny is the student digital media intern for KUNR and is a senior who will be graduating May 2025 with a major in journalism and a creative writing minor.
+Autumn Novotny is the social media and digital specialist for KUNR.
+She graduated from UNR in May 2025 with a major in journalism and a creative writing minor.
 She previously interned with KUNR as a student reporter.